kodesam/codellama-13b-chat/USE_POLICY.md

-# Llama 2 Acceptable Use Policy
+# Llama Code Acceptable Use Policy

-Meta is committed to promoting safe and fair use of its tools and features, including Llama 2.
-If you access or use Llama 2, you agree to this Acceptable Use Policy (“Policy”).
+Meta is committed to promoting safe and fair use of its tools and features, including Llama Code.
+If you access or use Llama Code, you agree to this Acceptable Use Policy (“Policy”).
 The most recent copy of this policy can be found at [ai.meta.com/llama/use-policy](http://ai.meta.com/llama/use-policy).

 ## Prohibited Uses
-We want everyone to use Llama 2 safely and responsibly.
-You agree you will not use, or allow others to use, Llama 2 to:
+We want everyone to use Llama Code safely and responsibly.
+You agree you will not use, or allow others to use, Llama Code to:

 1. Violate the law or others’ rights, including to:
     1. Engage in, promote, generate, contribute to, encourage, plan, incite, or further illegal or unlawful activity or content, such as: